 A society of prominent Drexel University alumni all of whom are recipients of the Mary S. Irick Drexel Award; Drexel’s oldest, continually awarded alumni honor.
 The award, named in honor of Mrs. George W. Childs Drexel and first awarded in 1932, has traditionally been given to an outstanding alumnus/a of the Goodwin, formerly ’Evening ”College.

 Alumni recipients are vetted by active members of the Irick Society.
 Criteria for selection includes: past contributions of measurable benefit which will enhance and perpetuate the work of Drexel today and into the future; personal attainments reflecting credit to the University; contributions to civic and community life; a continuing, active interest/participation in Drexel activities and in its development in all areas.

-The Evening College participation was largely due to A.J.
-Drexel himself.
-He understood the value of on the job training.
-He realized that not everyone had the capability to take the time and money to go to day college.
-As for Mary S. Irick Drexel, she became the Director of the Red Cross Canteen Service in Philadelphia during the First World War and was known for her charity and humanitarian work.
-George Childs, the youngest child of AJ Drexel, decided he would create an award that would perpetuate the activities of such alumni individuals.
-It was then that he decided to honor his wife, Mary S. Irick Drexel and at the same time recognize the Evening College of Alumni.
+Mary S. Irick Drexel became the Director of the Red Cross Canteen Service in Philadelphia during the First World War and was known for her charity and humanitarian work.
+George W. Childs Drexel, the youngest child of AJ Drexel, decided he would create an award that would highlight and encourage a continuation of such activities among alumni.